Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 and [Shrikes](../../stores/air_to_ground/missiles/shrike.md).

 For Mavericks, the spring-loaded TGT/MSL REJ position cycles through the available Mavericks currently selected and armed.
+If six Mavericks are equipped the station with the uncaged and active Maverick is cycled.
+To cycle the other station simply de-arm the other station.
 The DF REJ position has no function.

 For Shrikes, TGT/MSL REJ turns off the weapon seeker entirely until released.
 The DF REJ position selects the WRCS mode for receiving a solution, while the center position